-I am an employee of Campbell Soup Company, a leading U.S. manufacturer of healthy foods and beverages.
-My company has been an industry leader in worthwhile efforts to combat childhood obesity.
+I am an employee of a company that supplies the Campbell Soup Company, a leading U.S. manufacturer of healthy foods and beverages, and an industry leader in worthwhile efforts to combat childhood obesity.
 For example, Campbell is the only corporation in America with an executive devoted full time to combating childhood obesity and hunger.
-We encourage kids to exercise and lead healthy lifestyles through a number of programs, including "Team Xtreme" at goldfishfun.com and "Together Counts"-a social media campaign supported by the Healthy Weight Commitment Foundation.

-I am writing to express my concern about proposed guidelines for food marketing and advertising to children and teens published on April 29, 2011 by an Interagency Working Group ("IWG") comprised of your agency, the US Department of Agriculture, the Food and Drug Administration, and the Centers for Disease Control.
+I am writing to express my concern about proposed guidelines for food marketing and advertising to children and teens published on April 29, 2011 by an Interagency Working Group ("IWG") comprised of the your agency, the US Department of Agriculture, the Food and Drug Administration, and the Centers for Disease Control.
 Although these guidelines seek to promote a worthy goal in which we wholeheartedly share, they do so in a manner that is misguided and that will be counterproductive.